-It’s a long hot summer and many of us are excited to bring our dogs to the beach!
-Planning on hitting the sand with your pal?
+It’s a long hot summer, and many of us are excited to bring our dogs to the beach!
+Planning to hit the sand with your pal for the first time?
 Here are the top 9 tips for taking your dog to the beach for maximum fun and safety.

 - Choose a dog-friendly beach